izagawd/stable_gen_map/README.md

     ) -> (DefaultKey, &'m Entity) {
         let parent_key = self.key;

-        // Insert a new entity into the same map.
-We only have `&StableGenMap` here. let (child_key, child_ref) = map.insert_with_key(|k| Entity {
+        let (child_key, child_ref) = map.insert_with_key(|k| Entity {
             key: k,
             name: child_name.to_string(),